 Azzet also approached Nine but had received no response by the time of publication to the request to comment on the report, including that it will spend just over $300 million to wrest the EPL rights from Optus for three years from the 2025-26 season.

-Stan began investing in sports after securing a $100 million deal with Rugby Australia in 2020 to broadcast Super Rugby, Wallabies and Wallaroos matches.
+Stan began investing in sports after securing a $100 million deal with Rugby Australia in in 2020 to broadcast Super Rugby, Wallabies and Wallaroos matches.

 Foxtel was sold by global media group News Corporation and Australian telecom Telstra to global sports streaming giant DAZN for an enterprise value of A$3.4 billion in April.

-At the time of publication Nine shares were trading 0.8 cents (0.5%) lower a $1.59, capitalising the company at A$2.51 billion (US$1.62 billion).
+At the time of publication Nine shares were trading 0.5 cents (0.31%) higher at $1.60, capitalising the company at A$2.53 billion (US$1.64 billion).

-Optus is owned by Singapore Telecommunications (SGX: Z7), whose shares were trading at SGD$3.88, up two cents (0.52%) on the day and implying a market valuation of SGD$3.88 billion (US$2.99 billion).
+Optus is owned by Singapore Telecommunications (SGX: Z7), whose shares were trading at SGD$3.79, up one cent (0.26%) on the day, and implying a market valuation of SGD$62.59 billion (US$48.8 billion).